Novoxpert/AlphaFusionNet/README.md

 - **`apps/NeuralFusionCore/config.py`** — central configuration / argument helpers used by the scripts.
 - **`apps/NeuralFusionCore/data_ingest_service.py`** — fetch OHLCV from ClickHouse and news from Mongo for the given interval, and push results (per-symbol ohlcv DataFrame pickles and news DataFrame) to Redis.

+Modes:
+  - latest:       fetch last hours data from DBs and save to redis
+  - historical:   fetch historical days data from DBs and save  to redis
+  - custom:       fetch data from DBs in custom time period

 Usage examples:
 one-shot latest 4h (use scheduler to run every 4h)
 ```bash